jsanzmex/bootjwstomcat/README.md

 This is a repo to use as a quickstart to start working with Spring Boot and deploying to the JBoss Web Server 3.0 Tomcat 8 application server.
-This uses the mvn build system and creates a .jar file that can be deployed.
+This uses the mvn build system and creates a .war file that can be deployed.
 The code also contains a sample REST based service listening at /hello.

 As an added bonus, this repo can also be deployed directly as a docker container using the JBoss Web Server 3.0 Tomcat 8 S2I builder image on OpenShift 3 with the following command: